 - They have a lower seat belt use rate.

-- Their risk of an accident is increased at a higher rate for teenagers than adults when speed and alcohol is involved.
+- Their risk of an accident is increased at a higher rate for teenagers than adults when speed and alcohol are involved.

 If you or a loved one has sustained injuries in a car accident, contact a Santa Ana car accident attorney at the Law Offices of Howard Craig Kornberg to schedule a consultation.
 Our highly qualified attorney handles all types of car accidents and will work to maximize your insurance claim.